Online coloring of short interval graphs and two-count interval graphs: Abstract

 \section{Abstract}

-We study the online coloring of $\sigma$-interval graphs which are interval graphs where the interval lengths are between 1 and $\sigma$ and 2-count interval graphs which are interval graphs that require at most $2$ interval lengths.
+We study the online coloring of $\sigma$-interval graphs, which are interval graphs with interval lengths in $[1,\sigma]$ and 2-count interval graphs, which are interval graphs that require at most two distinct interval lengths.

-For online $\sigma$-interval graph coloring, we focus on online algorithms that do not have knowledge of the interval representation.
-The Kierstead-Trotter algorithm has competitive ratio 3 for all $\sigma$ and no online algorithm has competitive ratio better than 2, even for $\sigma=1$.
-In this paper, we show that for every $\epsilon>0$, there is a $\sigma>1$ such that there is no online algorithm for $\sigma$-interval coloring with competitive ratio less than $3-\epsilon$.
-Our strategy also improves the best known lower bounds for the greedy algorithm $\ff$ for many values of $\sigma$.
+For $\sigma$-interval graphs, the Kierstead-Trotter algorithm has competitive ratio 3 and no online algorithm has competitive ratio better than 2.
+In this paper, we show that for every $\varepsilon>0$, there is a $\sigma>1$ such that there is no online algorithm for $\sigma$-interval coloring with competitive ratio less than $3-\varepsilon$.

-For online 2-count interval graph coloring, we analyze the performance of $\ff$ and algorithms under various scenarios.
-We consider algorithms that receive the interval representation as input and algorithms that do not.
-We also consider algorithms that have prior knowledge of the interval lengths and algorithms that do not.
-We provide non-trivial lower bounds for each of the four cases.
-In particular, we show that there is no online algorithm with competitive ratio less than $2.5$ when the interval lengths are known, there is no online algorithm with competitive ratio less than $2$ when the interval representation is known, and there is no online algorithm with competitive ratio less than $1.75$ when both the interval lengths and interval representation are known.
+For 2-count interval graphs, we show that the greedy algorithm First-Fit has competitive ratio at most $4$, that there is no online algorithm with competitive ratio less than $2.5$ when the interval representation is unknown, and that there is no online algorithm with competitive ratio less than $2$ when the interval representation is known.